pedroasd/java-program/README.md

 To run the application in the root path of the project:

-1. Run ´docker compose up´.
+1. Run `docker compose up`.
 It start up a MySQL database that support files up to 200MB according to [the database configuration](https://github.com/pedroasd/java-program/blob/m03-jdbc-4/my.cnf).
 2. Set the full path of the file that you want to store [here](https://github.com/pedroasd/java-program/blob/m03-jdbc-4/src/main/java/com/pedro/App.java#L25).
 3. Then run the application [App](https://github.com/pedroasd/java-program/blob/m03-jdbc-4/src/main/java/com/pedro/App.java).